phamtuanchip/first-class/exoweb/README.md

-This to introduce how to cearte juzu applicaiton for tomcat
+This to introduce how to cearte juzu applicaiton for eXoPlatform 4

 mvn archetype:generate -s settings.xml